Thursday, September 4, 2025

 There are multiple scenes following.
 To see the scenes, after the first one, you must first click the up arrow, ^, before you can move on to the next scene by clicking the right or forward arrow, >.
 After clicking the up arrow you can then hide the previews of successive scenes, if you wish.

-Here is a look around central Karaj.
-The first three images are from Google Street View.
+The Zaytuna Mosque also had a great university.
+The first two images of the Mosque are from Google Street View.

-Here is the Fatima Masumeh Shrine.
-The first ten images are from Google Street View.
+These are the modern buildings of Tunis.
+The first four images are from Google Street View.